 Tests should cover new code more thoroughly than the rest of the codebase.

-Please do not hesitate to contact us if you want to learn more about the code standards or need assistance in implementing them into your project.
+Please do not hesitate to contact us if you want to learn more about code quality or need assistance implementing them into your project.